 Appropriate equipment, including a washer disinfector and two steam sterilisers, has been provided to meet the practice requirements.
-The equipment used in the decontamination process had been appropriately validated and inspected in keeping with the written scheme of examination, and equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with HTM 01-05.
+Mrs Moore confirmed by email on 19 July 2018 that the decontamination validation certificates will be submitted to RQIA after the validation occurs on 6 August 2018.
+The equipment used in the decontamination process had been inspected in keeping with the written scheme of examination in May 2018 and equipment logbooks evidenced that periodic tests are undertaken and recorded in keeping with HTM 01-05.